By: Marilyn L. Davis

 - Why should they read your article rather than the top listing on Google?

-- Did you make your 140 characters on Twitter more interesting ?
+- Did you make your 140 characters on Twitter more interesting?

 - Do your comments reflect that you’re entertaining or educating your readers?

-- Do your readers stay on the site and read other posts, or just your current offering?
+- Do your readers stay on the site and read other posts or just your current offering?

 Sites that get hits satisfy the “What’s in it for me” needs of the reader.

-But what do readers want and need?
-They all want information that will:
+Readers want and need information that will: